aoirint/RSSensorConnector/README.md

 ### Issue?
 - Failed to start service when RSSensorArduino device is not connected?
   - Failed to start with `docker-compose up`.
+And `restart: always` not working.
   - (Inspect) When it is auto-started with `docker-compose up -d`?